nikomatsakis/babysteps/source/rust/no-implicit-copies/index.markdown

 modified by anyone.
 A read-only array is a reference to an array thay may be mutated by someone else.

-Functions returning `new` arrays may be used to create either mutable or immutable arrays at the callers' choice.
+Functions returning arrays may be used to create either mutable or immutable arrays at the callers' choice; the caller also decides whether the array will be allocated in the shared or exchange heap.
 For example:

     let f: @[int] = @arr::create_val(256, 0);
     let g: @[mutable int] = @arr::create_val(256, 0);